 How to make Personalised Fingerprint Silver Jewellery

-My personal learning journey into personalised and fingerprint jewellery has caused me many tears, tantrums and lots of smiles.
+My personal learning journey into fingerprint jewellery making has caused tears, tantrums and lots of joy.

-Four years on, and I seem to have a much more balanced time of it, thankfully.
+Six years on and I have a much more balanced time of fingerprint jewellery making, thankfully.
 One day soon I will tell you 'my, how I started ' story but thats for another time.

-I have discovered some weird and funny things about the precious metals we use to create personalised jewellery, here are my top 5-
+I have discovered some weird and funny things about the precious metals we use to make fingerprint jewellery and here are my top 5-

 1. Silver is very picky about its cooking temperature, get it right, or else!